Subscribe Today & Receive 15% Off

 Lion's Mane is considered a nootropic, a substance that can improve cognitive function, including memory, creativity, and focus.
 It contains compounds called erinacines and hericenones, which stimulate the production of nerve growth factor (NGF) in the brain.

-NGF is a protein that plays a crucial role in the growth and maintenance of neurons, which are the cells that transmit information in the brain.
+NGF is a protein that plays a crucial role in the growth and maintenance of neurons, which transmit information in the brain.
 Therefore, the mushroom's ability to increase NGF production makes it a nootropic.

 Key Takeaways